MrRohanBatra/Bank_Management_system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Special thanks to [Rohan Batra](mailto:rohanbatra.in@gmail.com) for his guidance and support throughout the development process.

+This project was inspired by the need for a reliable and efficient system to manage banking operations and improve customer service.

 ## Acknowledgements

 - Special thanks to Rohan Batra(mailto: rohanbatra.in@gmail.com) for their guidance and support throughout the development process.